top of page

 The United Methodist Church believes God's love for the world is an active and engaged love, a love seeking justice and liberty.
 We cannot just be observers.
 So we care enough about people's lives to risk interpreting God's love, to take a stand, to call each of us into a response, no matter how controversial or complex.
 The church helps us think and act out a faith perspective, not just responding to all the other 'mind-makers-up' that exist in our society."

-Excerpt from The Book of Resolutions of The United Methodist Church 2016
+- from The Book of Resolutions of The United Methodist Church 2024

 bottom of page